-Patients and their caregivers must be instructed that TIRF medicines contain a medicine in an amount which can be fatal in children, in individuals for whom it is not prescribed, and in those who are not opioid-tolerant.
-All medicines must be kept out of the reach of children.
+Patients and their caregivers must be instructed that TIRF medicines contain fentanyl in an amount which can be fatal in children, in individuals for whom it is not prescribed, and in those who are not opioid-tolerant.
+All TIRF medicines must be kept in a safe place out of reach of children.

-The concomitant use of TIRF medicines with cytochrome P450 3A4 inhibitors may result in an increase in fentanyl plasma concentrations, and may cause potentially fatal respiratory depression.
+- Concomitant use of TIRF medicines with CYP3A4 inhibitors (e.g., certain protease inhibitors, ketoconazole, fluconazole, diltiazem, erythromycin, verapamil) may result in potentially dangerous increases in fentanyl plasma concentrations, which could increase or prolong the drug effects and may cause potentially fatal respiratory depression.